The creator of The Durrells has hinted at what a possible follow-up could entail.

 Callum Woodhouse, who played Leslie, recently expressed interest in the show coming back for an Easter special.

-The Durrells writer Simon Nye and star Keeley Hawes are teaming up again later this year with a new drama for ITV called Finding Alice.
+The Durrells writer Simon Nye and star Keeley Hawes have teamed up again with a new drama for ITV called Finding Alice.

 All four seasons of The Durrells are available on DVD on Amazon.